1516 (18th February)

-Princess Mary was christened at the Church of the Observant Friars in Greenwich.
-Her godparents were Katherine of York, Countess of Devon, Henry VIII’s aunt, Agnes Howard, Duchess of Norfolk and Cardinal Thomas Wolsey.
+Mary was christened at the Church of the Observant Friars in Greenwich.
+Her godparents were Katherine of York, Countess of Devon, Agnes Howard, Duchess of Norfolk and Cardinal Thomas Wolsey.

 1518 (5th October)

-Mary was betrothed to Henri, the son of the King of France.
-The betrothal was to seal the Treaty of London which agreed a peace between England and France.
+Mary was betrothed to Francis the eldest son of King Francis I of France.
+The betrothal was made to seal the Treaty of London which agreed a peace between England and France.

 Mary gave a performance on the virginals for visiting French ambassadors.